-Enclosed is Swisher Commercial’s 20th annual survey of vacancy rates for office and flex space in the Ann Arbor area for year-end 2012.
-We surveyed 315 buildings of 5,000 square feet or larger, totaling just under 12 million square feet.
-Our report includes a breakdown of vacancy rates by submarket and charts the vacancy trends over the last twenty years.
-We hope this report will help you better understand the current market and assist you in planning your real estate decisions for the future.
-As of December 31, 2012, the total market vacancy rate for office and flex space is 11.80%, a 1.40% decrease in vacancy from one year ago, and the lowest overall vacancy level since 2003.
-The office vacancy rate decreased to 10.65% from 12.08% one year ago, while the flex vacancy rate decreased slightly more, with a drop from 16.50% to 15.02%.
-Our analysis of the eight sub-market areas reveals that five of the areas decreased in vacancy, while three increased.
+As of December 31, 2013, the total market vacancy rate for office and flex space is 10.53%, a 1.25% decrease in vacancy from one year ago.
+The office vacancy rate decreased from 10.65% one year ago to 9.27%, while the flex vacancy rate decreased slightly, with a drop from 15.02% to 14.07%.
+Our analysis of the eight sub-market areas reveals that four of the areas decreased in vacancy, while four increased.
 The last page of this report is our statistical analysis of the vacancy rates for each of the eight areas.

 Swisher Commercial is dedicated to helping our clients make informed real estate decisions.
 Our brokerage efforts continue to yield creative solutions that culminate in successful real estate transactions.
 We have assembled the largest and most experienced team of commercial real estate professionals in Washtenaw County.
 We understand the greater Ann Arbor market including Ypsilanti, Saline, Chelsea and Dexter, and Lenawee and Jackson Counties, and are committed to serving the long-term needs of the business community.
 We look forward to assisting you with your lease, purchase/sale, investment, property management and advisory needs in the future.